 Portrush Coastal zone is also home to many coastal and marine exhibitions.

 The Whiterocks beach is safe and clean, and provides a vibe that is completely different from the two Strands in town.
-Whiterocks is an idyllic spot for people of all ages, and is well loved by water sports enthusiasts for boating, surfing, swimming, diving, paddle boarding, surf kayakers, horse riding, fishing, and many other types of watersports.
+Whiterocks is an idyllic spot for people of all ages, and is well loved by water sports enthusiasts, especially surfers, for boating, surfing, swimming, diving, paddle boarding, surf kayakers, horse riding, fishing, and many other types of watersports.
+The site surf outlet is a seasonal facility that provides equipment for water sports enthusiasts, particularly surfers, body boarders, and surf kayakers.

 There are Lifeguards on duty at Whiterocks Beach in high season between June 21 and September 7 daily between 11 am and 7 pm, and on the weekends in May and June.

 The east strand at Whiterocks Beach is accessed via a narrow access road from the A2.
 The drive winds down to the ocean, and there are a number of picnic and free car parking spots and a large car park on the way down.
+There is convenient board walk access from the car park directly onto the beach, making it easy for visitors to reach the sand and sea.
 Shower and toilet facilities are available at the bottom.
 Whiterocks can be reached by taking a bus, biking, or walking.
+Along the access road, you can find pull-in areas where visitors can stop, enjoy sea views, and take in the coastal scenery.

 Running free and wild down the dunes, climbing on the black rocks at the edge of the ocean, building sand castles, swimming, throwing a Frisbee, just about anything is possible.

 Magical experiences that we all treasure so much can easily be created right here at Whiterocks Beach on the Causeway Coast.
 The huge white limestone cliffs are covered with grass and are the origin of the beach’s name.
 They are truly majestic and at times run in double tiers.
 The rocky area continues around the coastline up to Dunluce Castle.
-Hunt around the sedimentary rocks below for caves that can be explored, or those that are not water sports enthusiasts simply relax and enjoy the views of the headlands that jut out into the Atlantic Ocean.
+Hunt around the sedimentary rocks below for cavernous caves that can be explored—these caves, formed within the limestone cliffs, are of significant geological interest.
+Many of these caves and arches serve as a hunting ground for seabirds and raptors, making the area ecologically important.
+For those that are not water sports enthusiasts, simply relax and enjoy the views of the headlands that jut out into the Atlantic Ocean.

-The Whiterocks Coastal park enjoys a stunning natural location with the majestic limestone cliffs stretching all the way from Curran Strand to Dunluce.
-These cliffs have formed any fascinating shapes of the years which are well worth exploring, including the wishing arch Elephant Rock.
-Apart from the elephant rock, there is also the Lion’s Paw and among the many caves and arches Shelagh’s Head the wishing arch can be found.
+The Whiterocks Coastal Park enjoys a stunning natural location with the majestic limestone cliffs stretching from Curran Strand to Dunluce.
+These cliffs have formed fascinating shapes over the years, which are well worth exploring, including the Wishing Arch and Elephant Rock.
+Apart from Elephant Rock, there is also the Lion’s Paw, a distinctive headland recognized for its unique shape, and among the many caves and arches, Shelagh’s Head stands out.
+Shelagh’s Head is a prominent limestone headland, notable for its unique form and position among the dramatic coastal formations, alongside the Wishing Arch.

-Panoramic views of the Islands of Scotland, Donegal and the Causeway Coast
+Panoramic views of the Islands of Scotland, Donegal and the Causeway Coastal Route

 The headlands and limestone cliffs at Whiterocks Beach offer spectacular views of the islands of Scotland, Donegal and the Causeway Coast, and have been designated as an Area of Special Scientific Interest (ASSI).